Skip to main content

 Create a BCCNM account (if you haven't already) and apply for practising registration.
 US applicants do not need to apply to Inspire Global Assessments.

-2. Confirmation of identify, employment, and registration
+2. Confirmation of identity, employment, and registration

 3. Competency assessment (if needed)